Fifth/Sixth Grade Passport Frequently Asked Questions

-What is the Ski Utah Fifth Grade Passport?
+What is the Ski Utah 5th and 6th Grade Passports?

-It is a Ski Utah program that provides free skiing and snowboarding to fifth grade students.
+They are a Ski Utah program that provides free skiing and snowboarding to fifth and sixth grade students.
 The Passport affords participants the opportunity to experience each one of Utah's uniquely different resorts.

 Utah fifth graders may have been introduced to skiing or snowboarding through Ski Utah's fourth grade learn to ski and ride program and are ready to participate on a more frequent basis.
 Fifth graders are also physically strong enough to participate in skiing and snowboarding at new levels making the sports an easy choice for lifetime participation.

-How often can each fifth grade student ski or snowboard?
+How often can each student ski or snowboard?

-Each participating Utah ski resort provides three days of skiing or snowboarding.
+Fifth grade: Each participating Utah ski resort provides THREE days of skiing or snowboarding.
 Some blackout dates apply.